CheariX/silverblue-akmods-keys/README.md

 # What is akmods-keys?

-`akmods-keys` provides my solution for [Issue 272](https://github.com/fedora-silverblue/issue-tracker/issues/272) on Fedora Silverblue (and its variants, such as Kinoite).
+`akmods-keys` provides my solution for [Issue 499](https://github.com/fedora-silverblue/issue-tracker/issues/499) ([Issue 272](https://github.com/fedora-silverblue/issue-tracker/issues/272)) on Fedora Silverblue (and its variants, such as Kinoite).

 On Fedora Workstation, `akmods` signs the kernel modules it creates in its `%post` operation.